 Whether you want to relax at the beach or take in incredible views of the downtown Miami skyline, South Pointe Park and Pier has something for everyone and is one of the great places to visit in South Beach.
 Encompassing 17 acres, this park offers access to the beach, numerous walking trails, dining options, a water playground, and picnic areas.

 The 450-foot pier is an excellent spot for walking along the water, people-watching, and fishing.
 There’s no better place in South Beach to soak up the sun and getting a great pic of the beach shoreline looking back from the pier!
+We also spotted a variety of fish swimming because the water is so clear.

 🏖️ Don’t Miss: Pack a picnic and catch the sunset over the Miami skyline!